mobregozo/space-rockets-challenge/README.md

 [DEMO](https://ephemeral-dodol-c55846.netlify.app/)

-This represents of the latest state of the challenge.
+This represents the latest state of the challenge.

 ## Challenge